MicrosoftDocs/azure-docs/articles/azure-health-insights/radiology-insights/inferences.md

 - (6) Known biopsy-proven malignancy

 - follow up Recommendation: effectiveDateTime and effectivePeriod Field “effectiveDateTime” will be set when the procedure needs to be done (recommended) at a specific point in time.
 For example, “next Wednesday”.
-Field “effectivePeriod” will be set if a specific period is mentioned, with a start and end datetime. for example, for “within six months”, the start datetime will be the date of service, and the end datetime will be the day six months after that.
+Field “effectivePeriod” will be set if a specific period is mentioned, with a start and end datetime.
+For example, for “within six months”, the start datetime will be the date of service, and the end datetime will be the day six months after that.
 - follow up Recommendation: findings
-If set, field “findings” contains one or more findings that have to do with the recommendation. for example, a leg scan (procedure) can be recommended because of leg pain (finding).
+If set, field “findings” contains one or more findings that have to do with the recommendation.
+For example, a leg scan (procedure) can be recommended because of leg pain (finding).
 Every array element of field “findings” is a RecommendationFinding.
 Field RecommendationFinding.finding has the same information as a FindingInference.finding field.
 For field “RecommendationFinding.RecommendationFindingStatus”, see the OpenAPI specification for the possible values.
 Field “RecommendationFinding.criticalFinding” is set if a critical result is associated with the finding.
 It then contains the same information as described for a critical result inference.